-I understand, nowadays when we are surrounded by apps and virtual services, a password manager is imperative to remember so many passwords and usernames.
+I understand, nowadays when we are surrounded by apps and virtual services, a password manager is imperative to remember so many usernames and passwords.

-In fact, I have already reviewed the best ones and broken down their pros and cons so that you can make the right choice.
+In fact, I have already reviewed the best free password managers and broken down their pros and cons so that you can make the right choice.

-And even though most of them have free versions, these free variants usually miss some of the key features.
+And even though most of the manager apps have free versions, these free variants usually miss some of the key features.

-And in this post, I’m gonna go over the top programs which are as good as their premium counterparts (if not better) but cost absolutely nothing.
+In this post, I’m going to go over the top programs which are as good as their premium counterparts (if not better) but cost absolutely nothing.

 LogmeOnce is, ‘hands down’, the king of free password managers, and it is so for a valid reason.